310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Tetora serious %}
 Ossu, that’s true.
-And I guess I can't go around bending and breaking rules like Crazy:B, since I’m a hero of justice and all.
+And I guess I can’t go around bending and breaking rules like Crazy:B, since I’m a hero of justice and all.

 Then again, I never get rewarded for being a good kid anyway, so I don’t really see the point…
 {% endbubble %}